cvvergara/pgrouting/doc/src/pgRouting-concepts.rst

 Linear edges
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

+.. linear_degree_from_table_start

 To get the linear edges:

 .. literalinclude:: concepts.queries
    :start-after: -- contract2
    :end-before: -- contract3

-This information is correct, for example, when the application is taking into account speed bumps, stop signals.
+This linear vertex is correct, for example, when those the vertices are speed bumps, stop signals and the application is taking them into account.

-When there are many linear edges, to speed up, the :doc:`contraction-family` functions can be used to divide the problem.
+When there are many linear vertices, that need not to be taken into account, to speed up the processing, the :doc:`contraction-family` functions can be used to contract the problem.

+.. linear_degree_from_table_end

 Function's structure
 -------------------------------------------------------------------------------